 Reports of unconscionability’s demise are greatly exaggerated.
 According to conventional wisdom, the common-law contracts doctrine is rarely used, except in limiting clauses that purport to waive consumers’ remedial rights.
-In fact, as this Article documents, the doctrine is quietly flourishing: courts are using it to strike down substantive terms, including interest rates, in consumer finance contracts.
-In recent years judges across the country have rewritten or voided payday loans, signature loans, overdraft fees, and mortgage contracts on the grounds that their interest rates or other core terms were unconscionably unfair.
+In fact, as this Article documents, the doctrine is quietly flourishing, and courts regularly use it to strike down substantive terms.
+In recent years judges across the country have rewritten or voided payday loans, signature loans, overdraft fees, and mortgage contracts on the grounds that their interest rates, prices, or other core terms were unconscionably unfair.

 Keywords: unconscionability, contracts, consumer protection